Disease & Vaccine Information

 In the 1990s, the former Soviet Union experienced an outbreak of diphtheria with an estimated 115,000 cases and 3,000 deaths.
 Despite vaccination programs targeting diphtheria which had been ongoing since the 1950s, toxigenic strains of C. diphtheriae had continued to circulate in the environment.
 Many cases of diphtheria occurred among vaccinated individuals and researchers reported that a new biotype of C. diphtheriae and waning immunity were responsible for the outbreak.
 Additionally, they stated that vaccine supply, an adequate vaccine, and access to vaccine providers were not responsible for the outbreak.
 They also reported that social factors such as an increase in homelessness, crowded living conditions, and a susceptible military contributed to this outbreak.

 Between 1996 and 2017, there were 13 reported cases of respiratory diphtheria in the U.S. – five confirmed through culture and eight considered probable, as culturing was not completed.
 Of those cases, one fatality occurred in an international traveler who returned from an area where diphtheria is considered endemic.
+In 2019, there were two cases of non-respiratory diphtheria (infection of the bloodstream, cutaneous) reported, with both cases associated with travel to diphtheria-endemic regions.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Diphtheria and the Diphtheria vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.